Carica papaya: Survivalist plant

 My first introduction to papaya was a retired postman in Rockledge, Fl., who terraced his very small house lot to grow hundreds of papayas of all kinds and shapes.
 He was a home-spun naturalist who dug up mastodon teeth on the weekends and grew the largest papayas I’ve ever seen.

 Papayas can also surprise you.
 I grew one for about eight years but had a constant problem with papaya flies ruining the fruit.
 Yet papayas growing wild on the east coast at Turtle Mound survive elevation, frost, freezes and fruit flies.
-Like the banana the papaya is more than its fruit, which can be cooked when green or eaten raw when ripe.
+Like the banana the papaya is more than its fruit, which can be cooked when green or eaten raw when green or ripe.
 The young leaves and flowers are edible boiled, and the inner pith of the main stalk is edible raw.
 The roots are edible if boiled a long time.
 And if you run out of soapy washcloths the older leaves have saponins and can be used as a wash cloth.
 Now, let’s go where few have gone.

 First, the papaya is a berry.
 Yeph a berry.
 And it is in the family as maypops, Passifloras, which makes sense as the leaf and fruit structure are similar.
 Most folks toss the black seeds away but they are edible, too.
 They are peppery and can be used like pepper.
 They also stay viable for three years.
 Papayas are native to Central American and moved around the world with Spanish exploration in the 1500’s.
 Surprisingly the papaya did not get to Florida until the 1900’s from the Bahamas.
 Not bad for a runt.
 You see, papaya was domesticated in Central America from weedy and almost inedible original plant.
 It has experienced significant changes in fruit size, growth habit, and flesh color under human cultivation.
 It was first mentioned in 1526 by Oviedo.